BlogHow to Generate a JWT Secret Key (Step-by-Step)

 Frequently Asked Questions

-Can I use a UUID as my JWT secret?
-A UUID v4 has 122 bits of randomness — below the 256-bit minimum for HS256.
-Use the JWT Secret Generator instead.
+A UUID v4 has about 122 bits of randomness — below the 256-bit minimum for HS256.
+Use the JWT Secret Generator or crypto.randomBytes(32) instead.

-Should I base64-encode my secret?
-Hex encoding is standard for HS256 secrets.
-If your library expects base64, generate 32 random bytes and encode — do not base64-encode a short passphrase.
+Hex encoding is the standard for HS256 secrets in environment variables.
+If your library expects Base64, generate 32 random bytes and encode those — do not Base64-encode a short passphrase.

-How do I know my secret is working?
 Sign a test token and verify it with the JWT Validator.
-If verification succeeds, your secret and algorithm configuration are correct.
+If verification succeeds with an explicit algorithms: ['HS256'] allowlist, your secret and algorithm configuration are correct.

 Written by